TitansProductions/tp_ranch/README.md

 -- You don't need to add your own feeding capacity amount, it adds directly from `AddHungerCapacityOnHaybaleDeliver` config option where config_animals is.
 --- @param ranchId - requires an existing ranch id.
---- @param amount - a non required parameter, it is used to add your own amount of capacity, if not used, it will use the mentioned option.
+--- @param amount - a non required parameter, it is used to add your own amount of capacity, if not used, it will use the mentioned option (max value is 1000 = 100% )
 TriggerEvent("tp_ranch:server:shared:add_feeding_capacity", ranchId, amount) -- THIS IS A SERVER EVENT
 ```